Saliva Hormone Test FAQs

 How often should I test my hormones?

 If you are following a treatment program to balance your hormones and are using hormone supplementation, it is a good idea to retest in three to six month intervals for purposes of monitoring.
 This allows you or your health care professional to track your progress (or lack of) and to make necessary adjustments in the dosage of hormone therapy for optimal results.
-If you are still experiencing symptoms, or if they re-appear, you should retest in three to six month intervals.
+If you are still experiencing symptoms of hormone imbalance, or if they re-appear, you should retest in three to six month intervals.
 Once your hormone levels are balanced, testing your hormones once a year will be adequate.

 I'm having a difficult time collecting enough saliva to fill the tube.